Ethnic groups in Metro Detroit: Coptic American

+Asian Americans

 From 2000 to 2010, the Asian American population combined of Wayne, Oakland, and Macomb counties increased by 37%.
 As of 2010, almost half of the Asian Americans in the three county area live in Oakland County.
 According to Sarah Swider, a sociologist from Wayne State University who specializes in gender issues, labor relations, and immigration from Asia, the increase in the Asian population in the Detroit area is due to Asian Americans leaving traditional immigration gateway cities such as Los Angeles, New York City, and Washington DC, and settling in areas with high-tech job opportunities and lower costs of living.

-According to the 2000 U.S. Census, there were 103,054 people of Asian origin living in the Detroit PMSA.
+According to the 2000 U.S. census, there were 103,054 people of Asian origin living in the Detroit PMSA.
 Kurt Metzger and Jason Booza, authors of "Asians in the United States, Michigan and Metropolitan Detroit", that "The distribution of Asians in the tri-county resembles a crescent shape that stretches from western Sterling Heights, on the east, to Canton Township (on the west) with pockets in Detroit, Hamtramck, Warren and Inkster".

 As of 2002, 49% of the Asian origin people in the Wayne County-Macomb County-Oakland County tri-county area live in Oakland County.
 As of that year the cities in Oakland County with high concentrations of Asians included Bloomfield Hills, Bloomfield Township, Farmington Hills, Novi, Rochester Hills, and Troy.
 Within Wayne County, Detroit and Canton Township have large Asian populations.
 Within Macomb County, Sterling Heights and Warren have large Asian populations.
 Between 1990 and 2000 the Asian racial population in the tri-county area increased by 46,016, an 83% increase, making it the fastest-growing racial group in the tri-county area.
 In that figure, Oakland County had the largest population increase.

 As of 2002, most Asians in the tri-county area, particularly ethnic Indians, Japanese, and Chinese, live in newer, wealthier suburbs mostly populated by white people.
 As of that year, many smaller Asian populations such as Bangladeshi, Vietnamese, and Lao people settle in different areas.